tarunkapoor1/TAAFTScraper/README.md

 3. Deploy the app:
    - Click "Deploy"
    - Wait for the build and deployment to complete
-   - Access your app at the provided URL
+   - Access your API at the provided URL

 ## Development

 The application consists of two main components:
 - `scrape_ai_tools.py`: Core scraping functionality
-- `app.py`: Web interface using Flask
+- `app.py`: REST API implementation using Flask

 The Procfile specifies the web process type for Digital Ocean deployment using gunicorn.